-Home plate to first/third 18.29m (60 ft.) from the back part of home plate to the back of the base.
-Home plate to second 25.86m (84 ft.
-10 1⁄4 in) from back point of home plate to the middle of the base.
+Home plate to first/third bases, 18.29 m.
+(60 ft.) from the back part of home plate to the back of the base.
+Home plate to second base, 25.86 m.
+(84 ft.
+10 1/4 in.) from back point of home plate to the middle of the base.
 Bases will be made of canvas or other suitable material and securely fastened in position.

-First (Double) Base will have half of this base is secured in and is part of fair territory and the other half of this base (a different solid contrasting color) is secured in and is part of foul territory.
+The double base will be secured in and is part of fair territory, with the other half of this base (a different solid contrasting color) secured in and is part of foul territory.